 ECR Executive Member

-In addition, Justine Hui, University of Auckland, is our Web Officer, and Jessin James, University of Auckland, our Newsletter Editor (these are not elected positions).
+In addition, Justine Hui, University of Auckland, is our Web Officer, and Jesin James, University of Auckland, our Newsletter Editor (these are not elected positions).

 Corporate Members of ASSTA